MicroStrategy/rest-api-docs/docs/common-workflows/analytics/manage-datasets/manage-cube-objects/retrieve-a-cube-definition.md

 This workflow sample demonstrates how to retrieve all the applicable properties of a cube through the Modeling service.

 You want to get the applicable properties of the Actual vs Forecast Performance Cube cube object.
-The object ID of the cube is `CC02C5C24AE2803ABF14EDA5038159D4` in the MicroStrategy Tutorial project.
+The object ID of the cube is `CC02C5C24AE2803ABF14EDA5038159D4` in the Strategy Tutorial project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD75`4.

 Retrieve the applicable properties of a cube using [GET /api/model/cubes/\{cubeId}/applicableVldbProperties](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Cubes/ms-getCubeApplicableVldbProperties).